 Some children are at particular risk of developing visual problems and should be subject to surveillance.
 These include children with:

 - Neurodevelopmental problems (including Down's syndrome).

-This problem is defined as being an inability to read at an expected level despite intelligence being within the normal range.
-Reading difficulties can affect up to 10% of the school-age population and there may be an excess in boys.
-However this figure may be biased, as boys with a reading problem are more likely to be reported than girls with a reading problem.
-Reading difficulties an be part of a wider spectrum of problems and may be associated with refractive errors or ocular motility disorders or, as in the majority of children, due to problems unrelated to the eye.
+- Reading difficulties - defined as an inability to read at an expected level despite intelligence being within the normal range.
+Reading difficulties affect up to 10% of the population of school age and can be isolated or part of a wider spectrum of problems.
+They may be associated with refractive errors or ocular motility disorders, although they are more commonly due to problems unrelated to the eye.
 Children with dyslexia tend to have an associated writing difficulty.

 Further reading & references

 - Gunaratne LA; Visual Impairment: Its Effect on Cognitive Development and Behaviour, Understanding Intellectual Disability and Health, 2002

 - Positive Images - Children with a Visual Impairment; Birmingham City Council

 - Atkinson J, Braddick O; Visual attention in the first years: typical development and developmental disorders.
 Dev Med Child Neurol.
 2012 Jul;54(7):589-95. doi: 10.1111/j.1469-8749.2012.04294.x.
 Epub 2012 May 8.

 - Ophthalmic Services for Children; Royal College of Ophthalmologists, 2012